 You could use a spreadsheet.
 However, someone has to pull up each source and manually update the data each day or week.
-If the team member in charge of updating your spreadsheet goes on vacation for a week or forgets to update it, you have to backfill that data.A better solution is to use dashboard software like Databox to monitor all of your goals in real-time and in one place.
+If the team member in charge of updating your spreadsheet goes on vacation for a week or forgets to update it, you have to backfill that data.A better solution is to use ecommerce reporting software like Databox to monitor all of your goals in real-time and in one place.
 The best part is you can connect all of your data from Shopify, Google Analytics, Facebook Ads, etc, in a matter of minutes.

 Ready to build your ecommerce marketing dashboard?
 Create your free account here.